Chocolak Brings Handmade Tuscan Chocolates to Our Backyard (GIVEAWAY ALERT!)

 Classicists would appreciate the Nocciolato Fondente, whose composition is one-third roasted hazelnuts.

 |Nocciolato Fondente is dark chocolate with whole hazelnuts|

 This chocolate doesn’t come cheap, however.
 My bundle costs $89.19 on Chocolak.com, but it’s important to note that these products are truly intended for connoisseurs who can look past price in return for extraordinary craftsmanship.
 If you've got foodies for friends, this would be their cup of tea.

-Since Chocolak operates out of Dubai, Lebanese customers have to foot DHL’s shipping costs, which command less than $30.
+Since Chocolak ships directly from the vendor to you, Lebanese customers have to foot DHL’s shipping costs, which command less than $30.
 My products arrived perfectly preserved and chilled inside a padded aluminum-foil ice box stuffed with frozen icepacks.
 Shipping only takes 1-2 days.

 |Your chocolate arrives in a cushioned insular cube filled with icepacks|

 The good news is that I’ve teamed up with Chocolak to provide 10 of you $20 off any order above $80.
 Just shoot me an email, and I’ll gladly hook you up with the promo code.